jenkinsci/blueocean-plugin/README.md

 #### NPM and shrinkwrap

+- NOTE: after running `npm install` you will have some copies of Node you can use without installing it globally on your system, e.g. from the repository root: `PATH=blueocean-web/node:$PATH npm <do-stuff>`
 - Ensure your npm is 3.10.8+ as this release fixes some important bugs with shrinkwrap, notably #11735 in [notes](https://github.com/npm/npm/releases/tag/v3.10.8)
 - Don't edit package.json directly; use npm install to ensure that both package.json and npm-shrinkwrap.json are updated.
 - To add or update a dependency: